Lower Pole Stretch / Inferior Implant Malposition

 1. Isolated stretching of the lower portion of the breast, breast crease is in original location

-2. No stretching of the lower portion of the breast, breast crease has migrated downward
+2. No stretching of the lower portion of the breast, breast crease and implant have migrated downward

 3. A combination of the first two.